douglascraigschmidt/LiveLessons/Java8/README.md

 my LiveLessons course on [Java Concurrency](http://www.dre.vanderbilt.edu/~schmidt/LiveLessons/CPiJava), as well as some other examples from my Safari Live Training courses.
+Please note that many of these examples now use features found in later Java releases, so I recommend installing Java 11 (at least) to avoid problems.

-Here's an overview of what's included:
+Here's an overview of what's current included in these examples:

 . ex0 - This example two zap() method implementations that removes
         strings from a list of strings.
 One method uses basic Java 7